NobleWyrm/BBS3-leaguesheet/README.md

 Full documentation [can be found here](https://github.com/liamwelton/BBS3-leaguesheet/wiki).

 ## Usage
 Feel free to use, edit, duplicate, and do whatever you want with this sheet.
-All I want is to make playing Blood Bowl easier for people, and I want to allow peopel to do whatever they can to support in that endeavour.
+All I want is to make playing Blood Bowl easier for people.

 ## Special Thanks